-You’re in Camberwell Grove Conservation Area heartland - close to central Camberwell, Denmark Hill Station (Fare Zone 2), and Lyndhurst Primary School.
+You’re in glorious Camberwell Grove CA heartland here, close to central Camberwell, Denmark Hill Station (Fare Zone 2), and to Lyndhurst Primary School.

-Boasting impressive architecture, Camberwell Grove - the worthy star of a charming episode of the BBC series ‘The Secret History of Our Streets’ (2016) - follows the line of a grove of mesmerising mature plane trees which once led from a Tudor manor house (which afforded an excellent view of the City of London - just three miles to the north).
+Boasting impressive architecture, Camberwell Grove - the very worthy star of a charming episode of the BBC series ‘The Secret History of Our Streets’ (2016) - follows the line of a grove of mesmerising mature plane trees which once led from a Tudor manor house which afforded an excellent view of the City of London (just three miles to the north).

-Denmark Hill Station is a seven minute walk for Fare Zone 2 regular and Overground services.
+Denmark Hill Station is a short eight minute walk for Fare Zone 2 regular and Overground services.
 Camberwell Church Street is also close for excellent day and night bus routes.

 Lyndhurst and Dog Kennel Hill primaries are close.
 The Dulwich independent schools are but a short drive, as is The Villa Nursery and Pre-Prep.
 School (on Lyndhurst Grove).

-Central Camberwell has a strong gastronomic offering - some of our favourites are The Camberwell Arms, Silk Road and Theo’s.
-Nice pubs locally, too: The Hermits Cave, The Crooked Well, Stormbird, The Phoenix, The Tiger and The Joiners Arms are all friendly spots.
+Central Camberwell has a strong gastronomic offering - some of our favourites are The Camberwell Arms, Silk Road, Nandine and Theo’s.
+You’ve got good pubs locally, too: Grove House Tavern (now one of Parched Pub's portfolio), The Hermits Cave, The Crooked Well, Stormbird, The Phoenix, The Tiger and The Joiners Arms are all friendly spots.

 Zen Yoga Studio is close and also Butterfly Tennis Club.
-Camberwell’s leisure centre is nearby too (walk four minutes) with its recently-refurbished pool and gym facilities in a grand Victorian setting.
+Camberwell’s leisure centre is nearby too (walk three minutes) with its recently-refurbished pool and gym facilities in a grand Victorian setting.